sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

     ![](images/correct2.png "news-sentinel")

-1. You will see that virtual machine is not connected with Log Analytics connection.
-So now click on **VM Name** to connect with Log Analytics connection
+1. You will see that the virtual machine is not connected to the Log Analytics Connection.
+Now, click on **VM Name** to connect with Log Analytics Connection

     ![](images/correct3.png "news-sentinel")